Quality Advancement in Nursing Education - Avancées en formation infirmière

 Information for AuthorsThe Editors welcome papers that advance knowledge and understanding of all aspects related to quality in nursing education and its advancement including indicators of quality and evaluation of quality.
 Empirical studies, systematic reviews, and scholarly discussions of conceptual, theoretical, methodological and philosophical issues are accepted.

-AccessibilityQANE articles are freely available through the following archives, repositories, and databases:
+AccessibilityQANE-AFI articles are available through the following archives, repositories, and databases:

 Format – Papers should not exceed 25 pages (double-spaced) including the abstract, keywords, references, figures, tables.
 Abstracts should not exceed 500 words.
 Authors should use APA format.